-The Annual Improvements to PFRS (2012-2014 cycle) are effective for annual periods beginning on or after January 1, 2016 and are not expected to have a material impact to the Group.
-They include:

-- PFRS 5, Non-current Assets Held for Sale and Discontinued Operations Changes in Methods of Disposal - The amendment is applied prospectively and clarifies that changing from a disposal through sale to a disposal through distribution to owners and vice-versa should not be considered to be a new plan of disposal, rather it is a continuation of the original plan.
+- Amendments to PAS 27, Separate Financial Statements, Equity Method in Separate Financial Statements.
+The amendments allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.
+Entities already applying PFRS and electing to change to the equity method in its separate financial statements will have to apply that change retrospectively.
+The amendments do not apply to the consolidated financial statements. - Annual Improvements to PFRSs 2012 2014 Cycle.
+The Annual Improvements to PFRSs 2012 2014 cycle do not have a material impact to the Group.
+These include: - Amendment to PFRS 5, Non-current Assets Held for Sale and Discontinued Operations, Changes in Methods of Disposal.
+The amendment is applied prospectively and clarifies that changing from a disposal through sale to a disposal through distribution to owners and vice-versa should not be considered to be a new plan of disposal, rather it is a continuation of the original plan.
 There is, therefore, no interruption of the application of the requirements in PFRS 5.
-Theamendment also clarifies that changing the disposal method does not change the date of classification.
-The Group shall consider this amendment in future transactions. - PFRS 7, Financial Instruments: Disclosures Servicing Contracts - PFRS 7 requires an entity to provide disclosures for any continuing involvement in a transferred asset that is derecognized in its entirety.
+The amendment also clarifies that changing the disposal method does not change the date of classification.
+The Group shall consider this amendment in future transactions. - Amendment to PFRS 7, Financial Instruments: Disclosures, Servicing Contracts.
+PFRS 7 requires an entity to provide disclosures for any continuing involvement in a transferred asset that is derecognized in its entirety.
 The amendment clarifies that a servicing contract that includes a fee can constitute continuing involvement in a financial asset.
-An entity must assess the nature of the fee and arrangement against the guidance in PFRS 7 in order to assess whether the disclosures are required.
+An entity must assess the nature of the fee and arrangement against the guidance for continuing involvement in PFRS 7 in order to assess whether the disclosures are required.
 The amendment is to be applied such that the assessment of which servicing contracts constitute continuing involvement will need to be done retrospectively.
-However, comparative disclosures are not required to be provided for any period beginning before the annual period in which the entity first applies the amendments.
-The improvement does not have significant impact to the Group.

-• PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements corporate bonds is assessed based on the currency in which the obligation is denominated, rather than the country where the obligation is located.
-When there is no deep market for high quality corporate bonds in that currency, government bond rates must be used.
-The improvement does not have significant impact to the Group.
+However, comparative disclosures are not required to be provided for any period beginning before the annual period in which the entity first applies the amendments. - Amendment to PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements.
+This amendment is applied retrospectively and clarifies that the disclosures on offsetting of financial assets and financial liabilities are not required in the condensed interim financial report unless they provide a significant update to the information reported in the most recent annual report. - Amendment to PAS 19, Employee Benefits, Discount Rate: Regional Market Issue.
+This amendment is applied prospectively and clarifies that market depth of high quality corporate bonds is assessed based on the currency in which the obligation is denominated, rather than the country where the obligation is located.
+When there is no deep market for high quality corporate bonds in that currency, government bond rates must be used. - Amendment to PAS 34, Interim Financial Reporting, Disclosure of Information 'Elsewhere in the Interim Financial Report'.
+The amendment is applied retrospectively and clarifies that the required interim disclosures must either be in the interim financial statements or incorporated by cross-reference between the interim financial statements and wherever they are included within the greater interim financial report (e.g., in the management commentary or risk report).